Transport arrangements and bus passes

 Damage or vandalism to the bus

 Parents or guardians of any pupil who damages or vandalises the bus will be liable for any costs incurred by the bus company.
-We will support the bus company and will encourage police involvement if necessary.
+We'll support the bus company and will encourage police involvement if necessary.

 Reporting problems with the school bus